E-mobility Emission Saving Tool

 In order to make our calculation easier to relate to, we decided to take it a step further: taking the CO2 saved from supplying a certain amount of kWh and converting it into an equivalent number of trees.
 Enel X Way is keen to shine a light on the incredible effort being made to improve the sustainability of mobility through the electrification of road vehicles, with the transition from thermal to electric powered, and to measure the resulting saving in CO2 emissions, also in terms of the trees/year equivalent.

 Data regarding the quantity of kWh supplied comes from the Enel X Way Integrated Platform, which centrally manages all the information relating to the charging services.
 This data comes from the different recharging facilities connected to the system across Italy.
-The Fast and Quick public and private access facilities (both PoleStation and JuicePole) are equipped with MID-certified internal meters.
+The Fast and Quick public and private access facilities (both PoleStation and Waypole) are equipped with MID-certified internal meters.

 The connected wallbox-type facilities for private use are equipped with an integrated meter that’s calibrated during production.